 Much of maintaining the equilibrium of riding in a bunch is remembering to be smooth.
 If riders surround you, one of the worst things you can do is stand up suddenly on the pedals to close a small gap or stretch your legs.

-When you stand up and take a couple of big strokes on the pedals, your weight transfer involuntarily sends the bike a little bit backward.
-Yes, I realize this sounds like it defies the laws of physics, but the next time you’re riding in a peloton, watch for it.
+Your weight transfer involuntarily sends the bike backward when you stand up and take a couple of big strokes on the pedals.
+Yes, I realize this sounds like it defies the laws of physics, but the next time you ride in a peloton, watch for it.
 A sudden change in movement can catch the racer riding behind you off guard, and it might send your rear tire into his front tire.

 Don’t be a squirrelly rider who makes sudden moves.
 If you must stand up on the pedals, do so very smoothly or move to the side of the field where you have some additional space.